DevExpress/testcafe/docs/articles/documentation/recipes/integrations/test-websites-that-use-recaptcha.md

 Create a separate key for testing environments in the [reCAPTCHA admin console](https://www.google.com/recaptcha/admin/create).
 Then follow the instructions on the page to use this key when you build the site for testing.

-> Scores may not be accurate in testing environments as reCAPTCHA v3 relies on seeing real traffic.
+> Scores may not be accurate in testing environments as reCAPTCHA v3 relies on real traffic.

 Alternatively, you can change the `score` threshold or disable the reCAPTCHA check completely in your development build.